 Happy, truly, is the naturalist.
 He has no time for melancholy dreams.
 The earth becomes to him transparent; everywhere he sees significances, harmonies, laws, chains of cause and effect endlessly interlinked, which draw him out of the narrow sphere of self-interest and self-pleasing, into a pure and wholesome region of solemn joy and wonder.
 He goes up some Snowdon valley; to him it is a solemn spot (though unnoticed by his companions), where the stag's-horn clubmoss ceases to straggle across the turf, and the tufted alpine clubmoss takes its place; for he is now in a new world; a region whose climate is eternally influenced by some fresh law (after which he vainly guesses with a sigh at his own ignorance) which renders life impossible to one species, possible to another.
-And it is a still more solemn thought to him, that it was not always so; that æons and ages back, that rock which he passed a thousand feet below was fringed, not as now with fern, and blue bugle, and white brambleflowers, but perhaps with the alp-rose and the "gemsen-kraut" of Mont Blanc, at least with Alpine Saxifrages which have now retreated fifteen hundred feet up the mountain side, and with the blue Snow-Gentian, and the Canadian Ledum, which have all but vanished out of the British Isles.
+And it is a still more solemn thought to him, that it was not always so; that æons and ages back, that rock which he passed a thousand feet below was fringed, not as now with fern, and blue bugle, and white brambleflowers, but perhaps with the alp-rose and the " gemsen-kraut" of Mont Blanc, at least with Alpine Saxifrages which have now retreated fifteen hundred feet up the mountain side, and with the blue Snow-Gentian, and the Canadian Ledum, which have all but vanished out of the British Isles.
 And what is it which tells him that strange story?
-You smoothed and rounded surface of rock, polished, remark, across the strata, and against the grain; and furrowed here and there, as if by iron talons, with long parallel scratches.
-It was the crawling of a glacier which polished that rock-face; the stones fallen from Snowdon peak into the half-liquid lake of ice above, which ploughed those furrows. Æons and æons ago, before the time when Adam first those marks were there; the records of the "Age of ice;" slight truly; to be effaced by the next farmer who needs to build a wall; but unmistakeable, boundless in significance, like Crusoe's one savage footprint on the seashore: and the naturalist acknowledges the finger-mark of God, and wonders, and worships.
+You smooth and rounded surface of rock, polished, remark, across the strata, and against the grain; and furrowed here and there, as if by iron talons, with long parallel scratches.
+It was the crawling of a glacier which polished that rock-face; the stones fallen from Snowdon peak into the halfliquid lake of ice above, which ploughed those furrows. Æons and æons ago, before the time when Adam first-

-Embraced his Eve in happy hour, And every bird of Eden burst In carol, every bud in flower,
+"Embraced his Eve in happy hour, And every bird in Eden burst In carol, every bud in flower,"